Why Should a First Time Rental Owner Hire Property Management? – Onerent Review

 - Try self-managing your property to understand what being a landlord is like.
 The experience can be rewarding or gruesome.

-- If your rental property is in a different city, a property manager would work best for you.
+- If your rental property is in a different city, a property management would work best for you.
 Your time is valuable and should not be spent driving city to city for an open house.

 - Even newly-purchased homes have inevitable maintenance issues.
 Look for a rental service with transparent maintenance and no markups.